dechanelD/dechanelD/README.md

 - 👋 Hi, I’m @dechanelD
-- 👀 I’m interested in  le devellopement d'application web
+- 👀 I’m interested in web an mobile application
-- 🌱 I’m currently learning le framework Angularjs
+- 🌱 I’m currently use framework Angularjs
-- 💞️ I’m looking to collaborate on  un projet angular
+- 💞️ I’m looking to collaborate on angular projet
 - 📫 How to reach me dechaneldipeua@gmail.com

 <!---